Skip to main content

 • Guided Weapon

-• Reloading is automated and switching torpedo types or warheads is a limited free action
+• Reloading is automated, and switching torpedo types or warheads is a limited free action

 • Standard torpedoes may use EMP, High Explosive, Incendiary, Nuclear (heavy only), Phase, Plasma, Smoke, Stun, and Time warheads